zenkay/personal-blog/wp-content/plugins/wordpress-social-ring/readme.txt

 Tags: Google +1, Facebook, Facebook Like, Facebook Share, Open Graph Meta Tag, Twitter, Retweet, Google+, Social Network, Linkedin
 Requires at least: 3.3
 Tested up to: 3.4.2
-Version: 1.2.1
+Version: 1.2.2
-Stable tag: 1.2.1
+Stable tag: 1.2.2

-WordPress Social Ring adds sharing buttons for Facebook, Twitter, Google+, Pinteres and LinkedIn.
+WordPress Social Ring adds sharing buttons for Facebook, Twitter, Google+, Pinteres, LinkedIn and StumbleUpon.

 == Description ==

-Let visitors share posts/pages on Facebook, Twitter, Google+, LinkedIn and Pinterest.
+Let visitors share posts/pages on Facebook, Twitter, Google+, LinkedIn and StumbleUpon.

-From admin page you can choose which button display: Facebook Like, Facebook Send, Facebook Share, Google +1, Twitter, Pin It, in Share.
+From admin page you can choose which button display: Facebook Like, Facebook Send, Facebook Share, Google +1, Twitter, Pin It, in Share and StumbleUpon.

 You can also choose on which pages display them: Home, Posts, Pages, Categories and Archives.